martinjoiner/chinese-whispers/README.md

 ## Players

-Players must receive a POST request in the following format:
+Players must receive a POST request that accepts a single parameter called `hear`:
 ```
 {
-    hear: 'fdsf'
+    hear: 'Lovely biscuit'
 }
 ```

-And return JSON response that **must** include a 3 key-pair values:
+It must return JSON response that **must** include the following 3 key-pair values:
- - `hear` - The phrase from the previous
+ - `heard` - The phrase exactly as it was passed to the player _(eg. 'Lovely biscuit')_.
- - `say` - The new phrase
+ - `said` - The new phrase, whispered by the player _(eg. 'Medical emergency')_.
- - `explanation` which describes how you got there _(eg. This word was on the same page as this Wiki page)_
+ - `explanation` which describes how you got there _(eg. 'This word was on the same page as this Wiki page')_.

-## Suggested methods
+## Suggested sources
  - twitter
  - facebook
  - instagram
  - youtube
  - sound cloud
+ - Wikipedia page
+ - User comments
+ - Related news articles
+ - TV listings
+ - IMDB data